 By default, we use the unregulated output of the battery directly to fire ejection charges.
 This works marvelously with standard low-current e-matches like the J-Tek from MJG Technologies, and with Quest Q2G2 igniters.
-However, if you want or need to use a separate pyro battery, check out the "External Pyro Battery" section in this manual for instructions on how to wire that up.
+However, if you want or need to use a separate pyro battery, check out Section 3.8, "Using a Separate Pyro Battery" for instructions on how to wire that up.
 The altimeters are designed to work with an external pyro battery of no more than 15 volts.